Heroku Ruby Support

 console: bundle exec rails console

 On Heroku, we recommend Puma as the webserver.
-Regardless of the webserver you choose, production apps should always specify the webserver explicitly in the Procfile
+Regardless of the webserver you choose, always specify the webserver explicitly in the Procfile

-As a special case to assist in migration from Bamboo, Ruby apps which bundle the thin
+As a special case to assist in migration from Bamboo, Ruby apps that bundle the thin

 web: bundle exec thin start -R config.ru -e $RACK_ENV -p $PORT